HichamAgueny/llm-hpc-course/day2_multi_gpu/README.md

 ## Technical Notes

-- **Distributed Strategy**: Check the job scripts to see how GPUs are allocated (`--gpus-per-node`) and how distributed training is initialized.
+- **Distributed Strategy**: Check the job scripts to see how GPUs are allocated (`--gpus-per-node`) and how distributed training is launched.
-- **vLLM**: The inference scripts utilize vLLM to serve models efficiently.
-Ensure your container environment has `vllm` installed.
+- **vLLM**: The inference scripts utilize vLLM module, specifically `vLLM/0.11.0` to serve models efficiently.
+Ensure you first load the `NRIS/GPU` environment.